nitromacchiato/kickback/README.md

 ### Kickback

-A center for to browse playlists from students at universities around the world
+A center for to browse playlists from students at universities around the world universities